 Salmon Creek Farm was established as a commune in 1971 by a group of young people disenchanted with mainstream society and searching for something else.
 Along with many other communes in Albion, California, SCF grew out of the student protest culture of the late 60’s, resisting the Vietnam war and general mindless consumer conformity, while promoting issues like civil rights, gay liberation, and environmental consciousness.
-Turning their back on systems they no longer believed in, they learned how to build their own homes, make their own clothes, grow their own food while living communally, exploring Native American rituals, and practicing consensus decision-making.
+Turning their back on systems they no longer believed in, they learned how to build their own homes and grow their own food while living communally, exploring Native American rituals, and practicing consensus decision-making.

 One by one the original communards moved away – three of whom settled on three sides of the property – until an official closing ceremony was held in 2012.
 With its purchase by artist Fritz Haeg in November 2014, Salmon Creek Farm continues as a place to take a step back from contemporary urban society and starts a new chapter as a long-term art project formed by many hands, a new sort of commune-farm-homestead-sanctuary-school hybrid.
-An extended community of regularly returning comrades contribute to it’s revival and daily operations, propose projects, host gatherings, lead workshops, and shape it’s future during stays of a week up to a few months.
+An extended community of regularly returning comrades contribute to it’s revival and daily operations, propose projects, host gatherings, lead workshops, and shape it’s future.
 Each person on the land asks how their skills/interests/curiosities meet the needs/potentials/resources of the place.

 Salmon Creek Farm is located two miles from California’s Mendocino coast on 35 acres of mostly second-growth redwoods.
 From gardens, meadows and fruit orchard on a ridge-top, the property slopes down to Big Salmon Creek in the valley.
 A cottage in the orchard is followed by eight hand-built cabins secluded on footpaths throughout the property, a few small abandoned cabins hidden in the wilds across a tributary that bisects the land, a recently restored octagonal sauna and various out-houses & out-buildings.